 The Parents’ Association hosts an annual holiday party and lunch, provides occasional coffee carts, and brings in daily treats for Teacher Appreciation Week each spring.
 Each member of the faculty and staff receives a cash gift raised by the Parents’ Association in December.
 At the conclusion of each school year, the Head of School gives an award to the member of the faculty who is an invaluable asset to the Town community and embodies the qualities of joy, honesty, integrity, empathy, and kindness that we seek to instill in our boys.
 Professional and personal milestones are recognized with gifts from the administration at a faculty and staff celebration at the end of the year.
 It is a great point of pride for the school that each year, 100% of faculty and staff participate in Annual Giving.
 Teachers receive classroom budgets, all supplies, and support from the administration and parents for field trips.

 Town School offers competitive salaries, generous healthcare and onsite flu shots, free lunches, and excellent retirement benefits.
 Successful candidates can expect to be welcomed into a dynamic community of educators who care deeply about one another, our students and families, and our school.
-Faculty and staff convene for regular happy hours, onsite yoga classes, events at the Head of School’s home, and an annual cookout after Grandparents’ and Special Friends’ Day.
+Faculty and staff convene for regular happy hours, onsite fitness bootcamp classes, events at the Head of School’s home, and an annual cookout after Grandparents’ and Special Friends’ Day.
 Intangible benefits of working at Town, in addition to joining an inclusive, supportive community, include engagement with students in service learning projects throughout the year: making lunches for Glide Memorial Church, cleaning up the neighborhood, marching in an annual peace walk through the neighborhood in honor of the Reverend Dr. Martin Luther King Jr. and participating in a Week of Service each spring in honor of César Chávez.
 In addition, members of the faculty and staff march alongside our families in San Francisco’s annual Pride Parade.
 In 2001, Town established a Shared Appreciation Mortgage program to provide financial support to faculty who are seeking to purchase a home.